You want to plan a trip, but where do you start? Should you hire a travel advisor or go it alone?

 A bricks-and-mortar agency is one that relies on a person for most transactions.
 An online travel agency (OTA) is largely automated and conducts most of its transactions online.

-Human travel advisors cringe when you refer to a site like Orbitz as an “online” travel advisor.
-They also draw distinctions between the terms “travel agent,” “travel advisor” and “travel counselor.”
+Human travel advisors cringe when you refer to a site like Expedia as an “online” travel advisor.
+They also draw distinctions between the terms “travel agent,” “travel advisor,” and “travel counselor.”
 These labels are meaningless to most travelers.
 I’m sticking to the basic “travel advisor” term to describe a human agent and “online travel agency,” or OTA, to describe a site.

 You should definitely consider planning your trip using a travel advisor if the following are true: